-A summary of the system is available on the main screen and a list of all present devices of the system is situated on the left.
+A summary of the system is available on the main screen and a list of all present devices of the system is located on the right-hand side.

 For a factory setting reset, you must run the wizard again.
 It will reset all the values with the factory values according to your configuration.
 All the previous settings are erased when running a new wizard.